TheChrisader/Chrisader/README.md

-# Chrisader
-## Hi there 👋, I'm Sabiha Shaik!
+## Hi there 👋, I'm Ikeotuonye Christopher.
 #### Android App Developer, UI/UX Developer and maker for social good!

  ### What I'm doing:

-- 🔭 I’m currently working on WeConnect, an android app as a personal project
+- 🔭 I’m currently working on Jumble, an web app.
 - 🌱 I’m currently learning Kotlin, Accessibility for Mobile Apps, Jira and Discrete Math!
 - 👯 I’m looking to collaborate on Android apps and conference events
-- 📫 How to reach me: sabiha.shaik121@gmail.com
+- 📫 How to reach me: IykeChris@gmail.com
-- ⚡ Fun fact: I'm a Gold Microsoft Learn Student Ambassador.
-Love spreading knowledge and teaching others!
-I also believe accessibility should always be built in and not bolted in!

-### Upcoming Events 🌐
-- 🏆 I've been recently been selected as the finalist for 'IT Graduate of the Year' Award by Women Tech, Vote [here](https://www.womentech.net/nominee/Sabiha/Shaik/46664)

 <h3 align="left">Languages and Tools:</h3>